toddfries/coai/README.md

 # coai - Chat with OpenAI::API

+WARNING: Your `free` API key is endowed with \$18 USD of usage, after which it is no longer usable.
+Be wary of the try before you buy nature of this free key.

 To create your api key:
  - go to the [build-your-application](https://platform.openai.com/docs/quickstart/build-your-application) page
  - log in